Taco Bell Franchise: Costs, Fees & Earning Stats

 How many Taco Bell franchises are there?

-There are currently over 7,500 Taco Bell franchises open worldwide.
+There are currently over 7,500 Taco Bell locations open worldwide.
 The majority of these restaurants are located in California, Texas, Florida, and Ohio have the most locations in the US.

 In addition to the traditional fast-food fare, Taco Bell offers a number of unique menu items, such as the Doritos Locos Tacos.